 “Dance is happiness . . . it is life.”

-People’s Artist of Uzbekistan Viloyat Akilova hails from one of the great families of the Bukharan professional dance tradition--a tradition which defines one of the three major styles of Uzbek Dance.
-The eldest of five children, she was born in Samarkand in 1936 to two young and ambitious performers.
-Her father, the late and highly-revered dance master, Isakhar Akilov, People’s Artist of Uzbekistan, followed in the footsteps of his mother, a favorite dancer of the Emir of Bukhara.
-Viloyat’s mother, Margarita, was also a People’s Artist.
-In addition, Viloyat’s sisters, Gauhar and Lola, are celebrated dancers, as was her late sister, Zuleikha.
-The Akilov school of Uzbek dance, which grows directly out of the pre-Soviet, professional Central Asian tradition, now claims its fourth generation as Lola passes the legacy on to her two daughters.
+People’s Artist of Uzbekistan Viloyat Akilova hails from one of the great families of the Bukharan professional dance tradition—a tradition which defines one of the three major styles of Uzbek dance.
+The eldest of five children, she was born in Samarkand in 1937 to two young and ambitious performers.
+Her father, the highly-revered dance master Isakhar Akilov, People’s Artist of Uzbekistan, followed in the footsteps of his mother Davoro, a favorite dancer of the Emir of Bukhara.
+Viloyat’s mother, Margarita, also a People’s Artist, was a riveting soloist.
+In addition, Viloyat’s sisters, Gavhar and Lola, are celebrated dancers, as was her late sister, Zuleikha.
+The Akilov School of Uzbek dance, which grows directly out of the pre-Soviet, professional Central Asian dance tradition, has claimed a fourth generation as the legacy passes on to Lola’s two daughters.